oyekanmiayo/dsa-all-langs/graph/README.md

     ```
     Pseudocode (Undirected Graph):
-    * Check if vertex exists a key in the map
+    * Check if vertex exists as a key in the map

     Pseudocode (Directed Graph):